-The Patrol Division currently consists of one captain, eight lieutenants and twenty-eight patrol officers.
+The Patrol Division currently consists of one captain, seven lieutenants and thirty patrol officers.

 Officers in the Patrol Division are responsible for answering service calls, enforcing traffic laws and investigating motor vehicle accidents.
 Patrol officers are also responsible for warrant service, primary tactical response and maintaining order in the community.
 The men and women of the Patrol Division provide around the clock protection and services to the citizens of Lancaster.

-The current Patrol Captain is Captain Marco Laurienzo.
+The current Patrol Captain is Captain William Gummo.

 The Detective Bureau currently consists of one captain, one detective lieutenant and seven detectives.
 The Detective Bureau is responsible for investigating crimes of a serious nature (robbery, burglary, arson, etc.), including narcotics investigations.
 Detectives also conduct follow up investigations on crimes that are referred to them by the Patrol division.
 The Detective Bureau is responsible for the handling, processing and secure storage of all evidence.
 All of our detectives receive specialized training in crime scene management, crime scene photography, and interview and interrogation skills.

 Captain Jeffrey Smith is currently in charge of our Detective Bureau.

 TO CONTACT THE DETECTIVE BUREAU, PLEASE CALL (716) 683-3120.